Rumpunzel/rpg-thingy/character.md

+# Goals

+At the start of each session, choose a goal for your character to achieve during that session.
+Try to include _what_ you want to achieve as well as a rough idea of _how_ and _why_ your character is eager to complete that goal.

+At the end of each session, if you have achieved your goal, mark **1** **XP** for any of your skills.

 # Favor

 **Favor** is a meta-currency you can spend to influence your dice rolls, tilt luck in your favor, or sometimes even fuel powerful magic.
 It is also part of the character progression.